adryd325/chat-lag-fix/README.md

 # chat-lag-fix

-Fixes Minecraft client lag from receiving chat messages, at the expense of not being able to block players in chat.
+Fixes Minecraft client lag from receiving chat messages.

 Mojang in their infinite wisdom make a blocking HTTP request in the render thread when chat messages are received.
+This mod lazy-loads the block-list and prevents lag spikes caused by fetching the block list

 There are no config options, it just works out of the box.